Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Introduction

 \section{Introduction}

-Forecasting is an important and complex task.
-Many are the domains where it is essential to produce accurate forecasts, among which finance \citep{tung2009financial}, energy \citep{taylor2017probabilistic}, supply chains \citep{syntetos2016supply}, and inventory management \citep{syntetos2009forecasting}.
-Given its interest and complexity, the field of forecasting has frequently leveraged mathematical optimization methodologies, becoming the object of a successful vein of literature within operational research \citep{fildes2008forecasting, nikolopoulos2021we, ma2021retail}.
+Forecasting is an important and complex task, with applications in the most diverse domains, among which finance \citep{tung2009financial}, energy \citep{repetto2024artificial, sharma2024incorporating}, supply chains \citep{syntetos2016supply, paul2022ensemble}, inventory management \citep{syntetos2009forecasting, efat2024deep}, {traffic and mobility \citep{chrobok2004different, jiang2022graph}}.
+Given its interest and complexity, the field of forecasting has frequently leveraged mathematical optimization methodologies, becoming the object of a successful vein of literature within operational research \citep{fildes2008forecasting}.
 Recently, this trend has been further reinforced by the cross-fertilization between optimization and machine learning literature \citep{gambella2021optimization}.